Paolo Odogwu: Wasps

-Odogwu scored 6 tries for Wasps at the 2019 Premiership 7s, helping the team reach the final in what was his first outing for the club.
+Odogwu scored six tries for Wasps at the 2019 Premiership 7s, helping the team reach the final in what was his first outing for the club, becoming the Premiership Rugby 7's All-time top try scorer.
 Odogwu was banned for 6 weeks in November 2019 after making contact with the head of Sale Sharks player Rohan Janse van Rensburg with his boot whilst fielding a high kick.

 He scored his first tries for the club in round 2 of the 2020-21 Premiership season against Gloucester; finding his way over the tryline twice in the last 2 minutes of the game to help Wasps to a try bonus point.
-After some excellent form in late 2020 and early 2021 Odogwu earned his first man of the match award in a thrilling 44–52 victory away to Bath.
+After some excellent form in late 2020 and early 2021, Odogwu earned his first man of the match award in a thrilling 44–52 victory away to Bath.

 Odogwu was made redundant along with every other Wasps player and coach when the team entered administration on 17 October 2022.

 Stade Français

-On 27 October 2022 it was confirmed that Odogwu had signed for French Top 14 side Stade Français.
+On 27 October 2022, it was confirmed that Odogwu would spend the 2022–23 Top 14 season with Stade Français.
+He scored a try on his league debut against Racing 92.

+Benetton

+Odogwu joined Benetton Rugby for the 2023–24 United Rugby Championship.

-International
+International career

+England

-Odogwu, who is of Nigerian and Italian descent, represented England under 18's.
-He then played for England U20 in the 2016 Six Nations Under 20s Championship and came off the bench in the final of the 2017 World Rugby Under 20 Championship as England finished runners up to New Zealand.
-In January 2021 he was called into the England Senior Test team for the 2021 Six Nations.
+Odogwu represented England under-18.
+He played for England U20 in the 2016 Six Nations Under 20s Championship.
+Odogwu was a member of their squad at the 2017 World Rugby Under 20 Championship and came off the bench as a substitute in the final as England were defeated by New Zealand to finish runners up.

+In January 2021, Odogwu was included in the England Senior squad by coach Eddie Jones for the 2021 Six Nations.
+Ultimately, he never made an appearance at senior level for England.

+Italy

+Odogwu is eligible to represent Italy through his father.
+He was named in Italy's training squad for the 2023 Rugby World Cup.
+On 5 July 2023, he was selected by coach Kieran Crowley to be part of an Italy squad for the 2023 Rugby World Cup warm-up matches.
+Odogwu made his debut against Ireland in the second match on 5 August 2023.
+He scored his first try at international level in their penultimate warm-up game against Romania.

+On 22 August 2023, Odogwu was named in Italy's 33-man squad for the 2023 Rugby World Cup.
+He scored a try in their opening game of the tournament against Namibia.